For Fans of Elliott Smith, Father John Misty, Sufjan Stevens

 Photo: @meganmacbrady / Cover Design: @jer.moon

-The tracks that make up the ‘Sputnik’ EP were recorded with friend and producer Adam Black in a remote cabin in Florence, OR.
-“We laid down the main tracks during this time and pieced together the rest of the EP and arrangements over the next couple of years,” he explains.
+The ‘Sputnik’ EP was recorded with friend and producer Adam Black in a remote cabin in Florence, OR.
+“We laid down the main tracks during this time and pieced together the rest of the EP and arrangements over the next couple of years,” explains Jeremiah.

 Moon’s music bears the mark of the musicians that inspired it, channeling the energy of a diverse list of influences that range from Peter Gabriel, Kate Bush, Thom Yorke, Blake Mills, Sufjan Stevens, Claude Debussy, and Nick Cave, to Mahler, Dvorak, Stravinsky, Ravel, and the poetry of Christian Wiman, all while simultaneously carving its own path.